meshsecops/meshsecops/README.md

 Enter MeshSecOps…

 If we take a deeper look at the more progressive “cloud native” production environments where this newly secured DevSecOps-stamped code will run, it’s pretty clear to see that it is a mesh of Microservices (or service mesh).
-A service Mesh allows developers to shift the complexity of security, reliability and observability away from their application code into the mesh platform.
+A service mesh allows developers to shift the complexity of security, reliability and observability away from their application code into the mesh platform.

 DevSecOps is a movement about securing code
 MeshSecOps is a movement about securing the new mesh platform